srr-sicteam/moodle-mod_groupselect/README.md

 Group self-selection module for Moodle

+* Copyright (C) 2014 Tampere University of Technology, Pirkka Pyykkönen (pirkka.pyykkonen ÄT tut.fi)
 * Copyright (C) 2008-2011 Petr Skoda (http://skodak.org/)
-* Copyright 2014 Tampere University of Technology, Pirkka Pyykkönen (pirkka.pyykkonen ÄT tut.fi)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by